 Whether through acquisition or organic growth, more and more companies are wrestling with the complexities of managing multiple business entities.
 Epicor understands that managing disparate business units offers unique challenges and opportunities with respect to consolidation for tighter control and reduced operational cost, enterprise-wide visibility, inter-company supply chain management, and financial consolidation.
 Epicor Multicompany Management capabilities can assist your business in consolidating operations such as procurement and accounts payable as well as offer enhanced tools to improve operational visibility across companies.
 Automation of inter-company financial transactions, as well as financial recognition, optimizes enterprise performance to shorten lead times on key product lines.
 Additionally, from a financial perspective, multicompany organizations may choose to not only report as individual entities but also consolidate multiple currencies and report across business entities to a single consolidation company.

-Underpinning this functionality is a complete technology framework to support global enterprises that is scalable, offers choice in deployment, and includes a set of productivity enhancing tools designed for global business operations.
+Underpinning this functionality is a complete technology framework to support global enterprises that is scalable, offers a choice in deployment, and includes a set of productivity-enhancing tools designed for global business operations.

 Define global customers, parts, and suppliers.
-Defining global records that can be transferred between companies and maintained either globally or locally based on a set of userdefined rules and mappings, automatically ensure that new and changed records are sent to all companies within your enterprise.
+Defining global records that can be transferred between companies and maintained either globally or locally based on a set of user-defined rules and mappings, automatically ensures that new and changed records are sent to all companies within your enterprise.